Korean Cleanser vs Cleansing Oil: Which Step Do You Actually Need?

 Korean cleanser vs cleansing oil: the real difference

-The easiest way to understand Korean cleanser vs cleansing oil is to think about what each one removes best.
-Cleansing oil targets oil-based buildup.
-A water-based cleanser targets sweat, surface dirt, and leftover residue.
-One step melts down stubborn products, and the other finishes the cleanse.
+The easiest way to understand Korean cleanser vs cleansing oil is to think about what each one dissolves best.
+Oil-based cleansers are better at lifting oil-based impurities.
+Water-based cleansers are better at removing water-based residue and finishing the cleanse.

-How to choose the right option for your skin
+How to choose the right cleanser for your skin type

 Common mistakes beginners make